 - Blueberries - Fresh or frozen blueberries can be used.
 Although fresh blueberries are better, frozen blueberries will still be delicious.
 Try to defrost and strain them before adding them to avoid excess liquid.

-- Flax eggs - Mix 1 Tbsp ground flax seed with 2 Tbsp warm water for 1 flax egg.
+- Flax eggs - Mix 1 tablespoon ground flax seed with 2 tablespoon warm water for 1 flax egg.

 - Almonds - Used chopped or flaked almonds.
 You can also substitute this with other nuts or any other crunchy seed.